-The base foundation of the CQ5 (which was the name given to AEM erstwhile) provides interoperability and seamless integration with all CQ applications.
+1. The base foundation of the CQ5 (which was the name given to AEM erstwhile) provides interoperability and seamless integration with all CQ applications.
 This is usually available for applications that are integral to CQ5 and any other customized applications that are developed for the platform altogether.

-Web Content Management and Workflow Engine are the applications that were developed to leverage over the advantages of CQ5.
+2. Web Content Management and Workflow Engine are the applications that were developed to leverage the advantages of CQ5.
 Digital Asset Management and Social Collaboration are available with other products.
 Some of the technologies that we deal with the AEM are Apache Sling and OSGi (Apache Felix).

-AEM (the erstwhile CQ5) is built within a framework based on OSGi technology and is considered the dynamic module system for Java.
+4. AEM (the erstwhile CQ5) is built within a framework based on OSGi technology and is considered the dynamic module system for Java.
 To understand a little more about the OSGi technology that has been used in AEM, please go through the following points:

-Further to these, there are a few more components that we can discuss under the classification of CQ5 itself.
-Web Content Management (CQ WCM) is the tool that allows generation and publishing of pages to your actual website.
+5. Further to these, there are a few more components that we can discuss under the classification of CQ5 itself.
+Web Content Management (CQ WCM) is the tool that allows the generation and publishing of pages to your actual website.

-AEM Development tools for the Eclipse IDE is shipped with a perspective which offers full control over AEM projects and instances.
+AEM Development Tools for the Eclipse IDE are shipped with a perspective that offers full control over AEM projects and instances.
 AEM Developer Tools for Eclipse is an Eclipse plugin based on the plugin for Apache Sling under the Apache License 2 license.